 apparent consumption of alcohol: Provides estimates of apparent consumption of alcohol based on availability of alcoholic beverages in Australia.
 It contains data on the quantity of pure alcohol available for consumption from beer, wine, spirits, ready to drink (pre-mixed) beverages and cider, plus estimates of the total volume of beer and wine available for consumption.
 Apparent consumption measures the amount of alcohol available for consumption (based on excise, import and sales data), but does not measure actual consumption as it does not account for factors such as waste or storage.

-Apgar score: Numerical score used to indicate a baby’s condition at 1 minute and at 5 minutes after birth.
-Between 0 and 2 points are given for each of 5 characteristics: breathing, colour, heart rate, muscle tone and reflex irritability.
+Apgar score: Numerical score used to indicate the baby’s condition at 1 minute and at 5 minutes after birth.
+Between 0 and 2 points are given for each of 5 characteristics: heart rate, breathing, colour, muscle tone and reflex irritability.
 The total score is between 0 and 10.

 asthma: A common, chronic inflammatory disease of the air passages that presents as episodes of wheezing, breathlessness and chest tightness due to widespread narrowing of the airways and obstruction of airflow.